samin23/cs410-final/README.md

 2) Documentation of how the software is implemented with sufficient detail so that others can have a basic understanding of your code for future extension or any further improvement.

 	Added into the App.js file

   	**ADD MORE HERE**

 3) Documentation of the usage of the software including either documentation of usages of APIs or detailed instructions on how to install and run a software, whichever is applicable.

 	**ADD MORE HERE**

   	Npm install

 	Npm start

 	Open browser and go to localhost:3000

   	API Code is include included in code comments

   	( https://developers.google.com/custom-search/docs/start)

  4) Brief description of contribution of each team member in case of a multi-person team.

     **ADD MORE HERE**

-	(50% of the work)Harpreet: Added all the advanced functionality buttons, restructured the code, added comments to the code, (50% of the work)Shivan: Set up google custom search, got api key, setup initial website with google api call, redesigned     the UI
+	(50% of the work)Harpreet: Added all the advanced functionality buttons, restructured the code, added comments to the code

+	(50% of the work)Shivan: Set up google custom search, got api key, setup initial website with google api call, redesigned the UI

 	Overall both of us evenly shared the work and got the project done that far exceeded our initial thoughts with a layout easy   for anyone to use.